 During any infectious disease outbreak, we have a shared responsibility to prevent spread.
-If a company fails to take the necessary steps to protect team members, more employees may fall ill, leading to increased absenteeism and decreased productivity.
+And if a company fails to take the necessary steps to protect team members?
+More employees may fall ill, leading to increased absenteeism and decreased productivity.
 Illness costs American employers $530 billion in lost productivity each year under typical circumstances.
-Putting in place policies that protect employee health is essential right now for companies to protect themselves and to retain their existing teams.
+Putting in place policies that protect employee health is essential right now.
+In fact, this is the best way for companies to protect themselves and to retain their existing teams.

-Employees who don’t have paid sick leave will be torn between staying home to prevent spreading illness and going to work to get the paycheck they need to support themselves and their families.
-Evaluate your policies to ensure they provide adequate support during situations like the COVID-19 outbreak.
+Employees who don’t have paid sick leave will be torn.
+They’ll need to choose between staying home to prevent spreading illness and supporting themselves and their families.
+So evaluate your policies.
+Specifically, ensure they provide adequate support during situations like the COVID-19 outbreak.

-Now is the time to step back and review your policies to ensure they promote a safe workplace.
-React now — because you need to — and in doing so, you can build trust with your employees and set up your company to respond to similar threats in the future.
+Now is the time to review your policies to ensure they promote a safe workplace.
+React now — because you need to — and in doing so, you can build trust with your employees.
+You can also set up your company to respond to similar threats in the future.

 6 Considerations When Updating Policies